 I apply my concealer always with this.
 I think it’s the best tool for this task.
 It’s also a winner for foundation and for powder too.
 Honestly, if you haven’t tried this magical makeup sponge yet, I urge you to.

-+ Orange lipstick?
++ Orange color corrector?

 Sometimes, when my dark circles are super dark and super blue, I use a bit of orange lipstick under my concealer.
 Lipstick is great for dark circles – I recommend something, that’s not matte, so you get that creamy and nourishing feel on your skin.
 It’s great, if your skin is dry and you don’t want to add a ton of product under your eyes.
 With lipstick you need the tiniest amount, so you get a thin layer.
 If I do this, my combo is orange lipstick + NARS Vanilla on top.